 He put everything into one duffel bag, and lashed the bag to the makeshift frame.
 Then added the sleeping bag to the top of the pack and padded the shoulder area with a thin flannel blanket that he had packed, and then slung the whole thing onto his back.
 It felt good even though it was probably 95 lbs. in weight.

 The straps were woven from the paracord Murphy threw in his car at the last minute before leaving.
 The pack was certainly a benefit and it helped carry the heavy load, making it far easier to carry all the provisions at once.
 He hefted the pack, jumping in place to test it for weakness, then checked his watch.
 It was nearly noon.

 He headed north, paralleling the highway then aimed for the dump road.
 As long as he maintained a northerly direction, he would be safe.
 When he made the road, he would head west for as long as it took.

 “What could go wrong,” he laughed with his new confidence.
-He was surely going insane.
+He was surely going crazy.

 In addition to this impossible cabin quest, he would do it without a tent, or any real survival gear to speak of.
 He had a tarp, a sleeping bag, and a hundred feet of paracord along with a small bag of camping stuff, with about sixty pounds of canned food.